 Do you think Italian is a difficult language to learn?

 I don’t think so.
 I think Italian is easier to learn than many other languages.
-The phonetic spelling is part of it, but I also believe that Italian culture is all around us.
+Phonetic spelling is part of it, but I also believe that Italian culture is all around us.
 It is pretty easy to immerse yourself with Italian TV shows, which are available as an add-on channel on cable or services like Sling.
 You can also subscribe to services like MHz, which feature popular Italian shows like Montalbano.
 One of my favorites is the Agatha Christie series Nero Wolfe in Italian.
 You can turn subtitles on for any of these shows, but the trick is to get to a place where you can watch without subtitles.

 Italian news websites are also easy to find.
 Reading about current events in another language is a great place to expand your vocabulary.